AndreaBosi96/DB_TASK/README.md

 - Increase amount and quality of tests.
 I just tested the datatables in a very basic way.
 Introduce some tests on DB and on XML files.
 - Introduce unit tests to try functions and classes without running the whole code everytime (on the whole dataset)
 - Some functions could probably be developed in a more performig way
+- Output: AS IS, the results are only in the console.
+I also printed the result of the procedures, but the format is not really user-friendly.
+For a real case, something like an output csv or txt might be produced!

 ### To conclude
 Thanks for reading this file and checking my solution.
 Feel free to contact me for anything!